 - The Intent to Study Away is an online form that students considering study away must submit in the semester prior to the semester off campus.
 We ask students to inform us with whom in the major department they have discussed their program and course nterests.

 - The Educational Leave Form and Waiver of Liability is the form that notifies all relevant offices that a student is on educational leave (i.e. domestic study or study abroad).
 Students are required to provide a preliminary course list and they must obtain their academic adviser's signature.

-- Once abroad, students submit the online course approval form during their program's registration period to have their courses officially approved by the Amherst Registrar.
+- Once away, students submit the online course approval form during their program's registration period to have their courses officially approved by the Amherst Registrar.
 At that time students are reminded to consult with the academic adviser(s) for any courses that might be considered for the major(s).

 Programs approved for credit must have a strong academic curriculum and be run by experienced administrative staff in the host country.
-They must also offer substantial opportunities for immersion, as defined by the learning goals drafted by the faculty Committee on International Education.
+They must also offer substantial opportunities for immersion, as defined by the learning goals drafted by the faculty Committee on Global Education.
 We have, therefore, selected programs for the approved list that reflect our expectations:

 - The curriculum is appropriate for the liberal arts.